Languages of Morocco: Language policy

 The French language is also dominant in Morocco, especially in education and administration, therefore was initially learned by an elite and later on was learned by a great number of Moroccans for use in domains such as finance, science, technology and media.
 That is despite the government decision to implement a language policy of ignoring French after gaining independence, for the sake of creating a monolingual country.

 From its independence until the year 2000, Morocco opted for Arabization as a policy, in an attempt of replacing French with Arabic.
 By the end of the 1980s, Arabic was the dominant language in education, although French was still in use in many important domains.
 The goals of Arabization were not met, in linguistic terms, therefore a change was needed.
+By 2020, the country ended its policy of Arabization, with French reimplemented as the medium of instruction in core subjects such as science and math.

 In 2000 the Charter of Educational Reform introduced a drastic change in language policy.
 From then on, Morocco has adopted a clear perpetual educational language policy with three main cores: improving and reinforcing the teaching of Arabic, using a variety of languages, such as English and French in teaching the fields of technology and science and acceptance of Berber.
 The state of Morocco still sees Arabic (MSA) as its national language, but acknowledges that not all Moroccans are Arabic speakers and that Arabization did not succeed in the area of science and technology.
-The aims of the Charter seem to have been met faster than expected, probably since the conditions of the Charter started to be implemented immediately.
-Nowadays the different minority languages are acknowledged in Morocco although Arabic still is the dominant one and is being promoted by the government.
+The aims of the charter seem to have been met faster than expected, probably since the conditions of the charter started to be implemented immediately.
+In the early twenty-first century the different minority languages are acknowledged in Morocco although Arabic is still dominant and is being promoted by the government.

-Amazigh was made an official language in 2011.
+Berber was made an official language in 2011.
 In 2019, a law was enacted to implement the constitutional changes from 2011.
-In particular, Amazigh was extended to all public services.
-Moroccan citizens can get their marriage certificates, identity cards, passports, and driver's licenses in Amazigh and the language can be used in courts.
-The government aims to generalize Amazigh education to all Moroccan schools.
-However, as of 2023, only 10% of Moroccan pupils study Amazigh.
+The government aims to generalize Berber education to all Moroccan schools.
+However, as of 2023, only 10% of Moroccan pupils study Berber.
 The government hired civil servants able to speak the three main dialects (Tachalhit, Tamazight and Tarifet) to help citizens in courts, hospitals, and other public services.
+According to a 2012 study by the Government of Spain, 98% of Moroccans spoke Moroccan Arabic, 63% spoke French, 26% Berber, 14% spoke English, and 10% spoke Spanish.

 Education

 Framework Law 17:51 allowed scientific subjects to be taught in foreign languages—especially French—in public elementary schools.

-In 2019, the Parliament voted to expand Amazigh classes to all Moroccan schools.
-According to Prime Minister Aziz Akhannouch, about 2,000 schools taught Amazigh in 2022 and the government was training more teachers to accelerate the roll out of Amazigh teaching.
+In 2019, the Parliament voted to expand Berber classes to all Moroccan schools.
+According to Prime Minister Aziz Akhannouch, about 2,000 schools taught Amazigh in 2022 and the government was training more teachers to accelerate the roll out of Berber teaching.
 As of 2023, this reform is still in progress.

+In July 2023, the gradual generalization of learning English from secondary school was decided by the Ministry of Education.